 Katz notes the exhibition isn’t only comprised of clothes and garments from past eras.

 “We are doing new pieces as well, and it’s fascinating to see how fashion has evolved.
 I donated a Geoffrey Beene long red-and-black dress to the exhibit that I used to wear to local parties, “ says Katz, whose personal collection of scarves numbers more than 300.
 “The Maryland Historical Society’s costume collection is awesome.
 There is something for everyone in this exhibit.”

-To celebrate the exhibition’s opening, the MdHS is hosting a “Spectrum of Fashion” gala on Oct.
-5. The evening will include food, drinks, dancing and a fashion show emceed by famed fashion designer and Maryland native Christian Siriano.
+To celebrate the exhibition’s opening, the MdHS hosted a “Spectrum of Fashion” gala on Oct.
+5. The evening included food, drinks, dancing and a fashion show emceed by famed fashion designer and Maryland native Christian Siriano.

 “As a history museum, we want to bring history into today, which is why we are tying the exhibit into a fashion show that will showcase contemporary designers,” says Allison Tolman, MdHs’s vice president of collections.
 “Our fashion archives are a unique way to teach social history.”

 The runway show will feature more than 120 looks from Maryland designers who create contemporary clothing, as well as vintage looks and jewelry designed by the Maryland Institute of College and Art.